 - Sculpey III Polymer Clay, Multicolor – Sculpey is SO FUN.
 You make little colorful sculptures (or just white and paint them) and bake them in the oven.
 I remember making a hot dog with a bun that I just loved.
 I kept it for a long time.

-This post was originally published on December 4, 2014.
+This post on gifts for artsy kid was originally published on December 4, 2014.